The FCA has published its Portfolio Strategy Letter to firms providing high cost lending. This was sent on 6 March to firms that provide:

 We recognise that there is an inherent challenge for these firms in assessing affordability for both new loans and repeat borrowing.
 High-cost credit customers’ finances are often squeezed and they may have poor credit histories and low financial resilience.
 Nevertheless, firms must ensure that they are complying with all our affordability requirements.

-Yes.
+I agree.
 Some comments:

 Relending and top-ups

 For top-ups or relending soon after a loan is repaid, it is not right to simply apply the same affordability checks that were applied to the original loan.

 Prolonged repeat lending by itself – a major problem with payday loans and doorstep lending – suggests that another loan may not be in the best interests of the customer.